 Santa Maria is home to Waller County Park, where outdoor enthusiasts have plenty of wooded areas, a pond full of ducts, a fountain, a dog park, playgrounds, and many places to explore.
 The park has many hiking and biking trails and fun things to do.

-Playing at the Frisbee golf course is one of the most popular fun things to do at Waller County Park and many visitors enjoy bird watching.
+Playing at the Frisbee golf course is one of the most popular fun things at Waller County Park, and many visitors enjoy bird watching.

 One of the park’s gestures is Ross’ Goose, the resident Cackling Goose, and many Western Bluebirds, Warblers, and White Crowned Sparrows fly around the park and along hiking trails.

 This picture-perfect park offers beautiful places to enjoy a picnic, stroll, watch the clouds pass by, and more.
 Don’t forget to bring your camera because Waller Park is a great place to take family photos, capture images of native birds, and capture exciting moments.